-One of the challenges of working as a resource teacher is sourcing resources suitable to the needs of the children you’re working with.
-Most resource teachers will have 6-8 children in their care, all of whom might have very different needs and need different equipment.
-When I worked as a resource teacher two years ago we had very little resources in the school.
-The resources recommended by in psychological reports are often very expensive and schools cannot afford to purchase them.
+One of the challenges of working as a support teacher is sourcing resources suitable to the needs of the children you’re working with.
+Support teachers have many children in their care, all of whom might have very different needs and need different equipment.
+When I worked as a support teacher we had very little resources in the school.
+The resources recommended in psychological reports are often very expensive and schools cannot afford to purchase them.

 These are just a few fine motor skills activities which only need items that you have already or that you can pick up cheaply.
 I’ve chosen 3 different resources which you can use in your room.
 These activities would also be perfect for an infant classroom.

 Below you’ll see lots of ideas for using pegs to develop fine motor skills along with language and maths skills!

 - Use a box – create a pattern around the box using different coloured pegs.
 Try with just your left hand/right hand/ change hands etc. (Once the child is competent – I set a timer for 30 seconds; the child then has a challenge of how many pegs they can put around the box in that time.
 We record the time and the child tries to beat it the next day/week etc.

 - Create a mini washing line – get the child to hang up some pairs of socks using the pegs.

 - Learning 4 Kids has tons of ideas too.